How to avoid common financial mistakes so you can secure your – and your family's – long-term financial wellbeing.

 Source: Morningstar and Bloomberg.

-Some 68 percent of UK high-net-worth individuals aren’t sure how much they need to retire comfortably, according to a 2022 RBC Wealth Management survey.
+Some 63 percent of UK high-net-worth individuals aren’t sure how much they need to retire comfortably, according to a 2023 RBC Wealth Management survey1.

 A wealth planner can look at several scenarios based on your anticipated expenditure and show you the amount of capital necessary to achieve your desired retirement lifestyle.
-“That can also inform your investment strategy and risk appetite,” says Turner.
+“That can also inform your investment strategy and risk appetite, while identifying excess wealth that can be used for other purposes such as succession planning,” says O’Shea.

 Nearly three-quarters (72 percent) of UK high-net-worth individuals need guidance on tax planning, according to the RBC Wealth Management survey.
-And it’s unsurprising given the complex wealth profiles of many high-net-worth individuals.
+This is unsurprising given the complex wealth profiles of many high-net-worth individuals.

-Turner recommends starting with the basics first.
+O’Shea recommends starting with the basics.
 Personal allowances, an investment savings account (ISA) and pensions will make your money go further.
 “A £20,000 ISA contribution per annum might not sound like much, but compounded over a lifetime it can make a big difference,” he says.
-“Once you’ve utilised these options, you may then want to consider alternative investment structures such as international bonds.”
+“Once you’ve utilised these options, you may then want to consider investment structures such as international bonds, private funds and investment companies.”

 There are many factors to consider when working to meet your financial objectives.
 And turbulent markets can often make it seem overwhelming.
 However, with guidance from a professional wealth planner, you can develop a robust wealth strategy that improves your financial security and helps you achieve your personal and financial aspirations.